GabrielZuany/Bidimensional-Array-Manipulation/README.md

 <br>

-Each time you select one of menu options, a Python script (using [scipy](https://scipy.org/)) is called to generate random sparse matrices and save them into binary files.
+Each time you select one of menu options, a Python script is called to generate random sparse matrices and save them into binary files.
 Then, the C source code open and read it to store into **Matrix** structure.

 So, for each menu call, we have different sparse matrices to test the algorithm.